MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/business-video/get-help-support.md

 ## <a name="feature-availability"></a>Disponibilidade de recursos

-Para exibir a disponibilidade de recursos nos planos do Office 365, consulte [Descrição de Serviço do Office 365](/office365/servicedescriptions/office-365-platform-service-description/office-365-operated-by-21vianet).
+Para exibir a disponibilidade de recursos nos planos do Office 365, consulte Descrição do Serviço do [Office 365.](/office365/servicedescriptions/office-365-platform-service-description/office-365-operated-by-21vianet)

 ## <a name="follow-us-on-wechat"></a>Siga-nos no WeChat